addr2data/aws-certification-prep/exercises/ex-003_BasicVpcConfig.rst

 Verify the Subnets
 ------------------
-Use the following awscli command to ensure that both State of both Subnets is **'available'**.
+Use the following awscli command to ensure that the State of both Subnets is **'available'**.

 .. code-block::